 \subsection{RUQ scores}

-We summarize \textsc{Quantity} in a single statistic by counting how many times the reference has a higher probability than `I don't know' on the training data.
+We summarize \textsc{Quantity} in a single statistic by counting how many times the reference has a higher probability than `I don't know.' on the training data.

-Filtering the data improves how often the reference is preferred to `I don't know', but not by as much as the hyperparameter sweep does, see \autoref{tab:ruq-train} for the RUQ scores on the training data.\footnote{RUQ scores on the on the test data are reported in \autoref{app:full}, but we find those less meaningful, since the model was not exposed to those references in training.
-The overall trend is same, but the absolute values lower} For both \textsc{dd-base} and \textsc{filtered-base}, IDK is preferred over the reference response the model was trained on more than half of the time (71.5\% for \textsc{dd}, 62.1\% for \textsc{ef}).
+Entropy filtering improves how often the reference is preferred to `I don't know.', but not by as much as the hyperparameter sweep does, see \autoref{tab:ruq-train} for the RUQ scores on the training data.\footnote{RUQ scores on the on the test data are reported in \autoref{app:full}.
+The overall trend is same, but the absolute values lower.} For both \textsc{dd-base} and \textsc{ef-base}, IDK is preferred over the reference response the model was trained on over half of the time (71.5\% for \textsc{dd}, 62.1\% for \textsc{ef}).